Hi Tommo - here are three options you might want to consider

 Gap Adventures - http://www.gapadventures.com/trekking/kilimanjaro/

 World Expeditions - http://www.worldexpeditions.com/au/index.php?section=trips&id=199

-Possibly not the cheapest I'm sure, but three highly respected adventure travel companies. about 7 years ago
+Possibly not the cheapest I'm sure, but three highly respected adventure travel companies. over 7 years ago

 My wife and did a 7 day budget Kilimanjaro climb with Paul Robert Shayo's company last year and I thought I'd give you some insights.
 We researched a BUNCH of budget operators and got references from a number of past hikers.

 We settled on Paul's company.

 The Kilimanjaro trek with Paul was fantastic and all 3 of us did summit the peak.
 Shani, our guide, had good english skills and is very knowledgeable about the mountain.
 We did the 7 day Lemosho route (which I highly recommend as well) and don't have any complaints about the service considering we knew it was a budget trip from the start.

 The tents were a little older and we had to use the outdoor latrines but the food was great and we were well taken care of throughout the trip.